 A hooper flipped on dope and not at peace

-At all with Arkansas
+At all with Arkansas–he’d have to face

 This hairy one near Ozark, Arkansas